sgahlot/backstage-showcase/README.md

     As all the backends (Backstage backend and any new backend plugins) all use port `7007` and all the frontends (Backstage frontend and any new frontend plugins) all use port `3000`.
 The default command will try to run all of them and you'll run into `address already in use` error
+  * `yarn start-dev` starts ONLY the backstage frontend and backstage backend so you won't run into port conflicts

 ## Getting Started